Messages can be set with an optional time to live when sending them.

 Semantics are as follows:

-• Messages without an expiration will be set to max-expiry-delay.
-If max-expiry-delay is not defined then the message will be set to min-expiry-delay.
-If min-expiry-delay is not defined then the message will not be changed.
+• If max-expiry-delay is not defined then the message will be set to min-expiry-delay.

-• Messages with an expiration above max-expiry-delay will be set to max-expiry-delay
+• Messages with an expiration above max-expiry-delay will be set to max-expiry-delay.

-• Messages with an expiration below min-expiry-delay will be set to min-expiry-delay
+• Messages with an expiration below min-expiry-delay will be set to min-expiry-delay.

-• Messages with an expiration within min-expiry-delay and max-expiry-delay range will not be changed
+• Messages with an expiration within min-expiry-delay and max-expiry-delay range will not be changed.

 3. Configuring Expiry Addresses